SpektraSystems/openshift-container-platform/docs/Lab 04: Integration-of-ACR- with-OpenShift.md

 Copy the **Registry name**, **Login server**, **Username** and **password** to a text editor for later use.
 <img src="../images/111acr_copy.jpg"/>

-10. Now, open a new tab in a browser and navigate to the Openshift console url. **Login** into the **Openshift console** using the credentials you received via email by Selecting AzureAD as authentication type.
+10. Now, open a new tab in a browser and navigate to the OpenShift console url. **Login** into the **OpenShift console** using the credentials you received via email by Selecting AzureAD as authentication type.
 <img src="../images/112openshift_console.jpg"/>

 11. Now you will be redirected to the **My Projects** page, where you will select the Project you created earlier.